-4.1 APPROPRIATE INSURANCE
+4.1.
+APPROPRIATE INSURANCE

 Trialling organisations must demonstrate to the road transport agency that they have appropriate insurance to protect against the risks associated with the trial.
+Trialling organisations should consult with the relevant road transport agency about insurance in the first instance.